All Episodes

 Time Text

-Now look, I don't want the last couple of hours to dissuade you.
+Now, look, I don't want the last couple of hours to dissuade you.

 I happen to be a big fan of Earth First.

-I'm I'm dead serious on this.
+I'm dead serious on this.

-Earth first, my friends.
+Earth First, my friends.

 We can mine and log the other planets later.

-Ah, ah, I am Jason Lewis doing my best to fill in for the big guy Rush Limbaugh.
+Ah, ah, I am Jason Lewis doing my best to fill in for the big guy, Rush Limbaugh.

 He'll be back on Wednesday and give us his expert analysis on the Iowa Caucuses.

-We've been talking about that the big day Thursday, and then on to New Hampshire and Michigan and South Carolina, Florida, and February 5th, super Tuesday.
+We've been talking about that the big day Thursday and then on to New Hampshire and Michigan and South Carolina, Florida, and February 5th, Super Tuesday.

-Just to make certain that you don't think the festive spirit has gone out of academia.
+Just to make certain that you don't think the festive spirit has gone out of academia, let me bring you the latest in political correctness from the University of Minnesota.

 So here's what I have to put up with on a daily basis.

-I I I have a friend, believe it or not, I do have friends in education.
+I have a friend, believe it or not, I do have friends in education.

-Remember Mike Huckabee on Meet the Depressed yesterday said the reason I raise taxes in Arkansas so much is well was for the kids.
+And I mentioned earlier that if we don't get a handle, the biggest drivers of government spending, remember Mike Huckabee on Meet the Depressed yesterday said, the reason I raised taxes in Arkansas so much is, well, it was for the kids.

 It was education.

-Every single Democrat, the socialist hides behind children.
+Every single Democrat socialist hides behind children.

 Every program that they want to fund, it's all about the kids.

-S chips, education, health care.
+S-CHIPS, education, health care.

 They've got to have a crisis.